mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

-[Note] there is much additional data where it makes sense beside the initial data analysis to record it. but it can easily out of hand and requires structured recording - ideally checklists that have to be filled every time an experiment is run to make sure all metadata will be recorded. think about this list once before an experiment, try it out, finetune it, and then keep it constant without deviating from it.
+NOTE: there is much additional data where it makes sense beside the initial data analysis to record it. but it can easily get out of hand and requires structured recording - ideally checklists that have to be filled every time an experiment is run to make sure all metadata will be recorded. think about this list once before an experiment, try it out, finetune it, and then keep it constant without deviating from it.

-[Note] and with respect to the paragraph above, it might also make sense to give every template a version number, since templates probably evolve in time as well...
+NOTE: and with respect to the paragraph above, it might also make sense to give every template a version number, since templates probably evolve in time as well...

-[Note] think about what makes most sense to have as the root of an odml tree - experiment? animal? project? trial?
+NOTE: think about what makes most sense to have as the root of an odml tree - experiment? animal? project? trial?
 And give all pros and cons for the variants.

 # 30.06.2019